circleci/circleci-docs/jekyll/_cci2/deploying-ios.md

 {:.no_toc}

-Please note that when using previous authentication methods with Fastlane (which was a cookie-based web session), depending on the actions in your configuration, you may need to setup a 2-Factor Authentication (2FA) with your Apple account.
+Please note that when using previous authentication methods with Fastlane (which uses a cookie-based web session), depending on the actions in your configuration, you may need to setup a 2-Factor Authentication (2FA) with your Apple account.
 Unfortunately, this requires an account owner to manually respond to a 2FA request during a build, which is less than ideal.